Distance: 100 miles (160 km)

 2 dogs minimum, 4 dogs maximum.
 No loose leaders.
 No dogs may be added to a team after the start of the race.
 Dogs must be in skijorer's control at all times.
 No switching of dogs between skijorers is permitted.
 All dogs must finish the race.

 There shall be no cruel or inhumane treatment of dogs (as determined by the Race Officials.)
 Only competitors may assist one another during the race.
 Teams will be assessed by Race Vet and Race Official as necessary.
 Teams may not be allowed to proceed until cleared by Race Official.
-Any pre-existing dog health issues must be identified to the vets prior to the race start.
+Any pre-existing dog health issues must be identified to the vets during the pre-race vet check.
 If an issue is not declared before the race and is then noticed during the race, they will be deemed to have occurred during the race.

 - RACE BIB must be worn at race START and FINISH, and must be returned in good condition